 Select an audience

 Next, you need to select your target audience.
-For your first campaign, you can define the targeting manually or you can use a custom audience if you’ve already gathered some visitor data from the pixel.
+For your first campaign, you can define the targeting manually or use a custom audience if you’ve already gathered visitor data from the pixel.

 Determine the budget